cedadev/nlds-client/docs/user_guide/source/installation.rst

   <br/>

+.. _installation:

 Installation
 ============
 To use NLDS, first you must install the client software.
 This guide will show you how to install it into a Python virtual-environment (virtualenv) in your user space or home directory.

-#. log into the machine where you wish to install the JDMA client into your
+#. log onto the machine where you wish to install the JDMA client into your
    user space or home directory.

 #.
 Create a Python virtual environment: |br|